Genetics & Family History

 An introduction to genetic mutations, genetic syndromes and how they relate to cancer.

 Family history is an important part of colorectal cancer risk.
 About 5-10% of colorectal cancer cases are hereditary (familial).
 Hereditary cancer happens when changes or mutations in genes are passed down from your parents.

 Family history is an important part of prostate cancer risk.
 About 5-10% of prostate cancer cases are hereditary (familial).

 The article provides an introduction to the genetic mutations of BRCA1 & 2, FAP and HNPCC and associated cancer risk.

 Many Jewish people who trace their ancestors to central or eastern Europe have Ashkenazi Jewish heritage.
 There are a number of genetic disorders that are seen more commonly in the Ashkenazi population, several with links to cancer risk.

 Introduction to BRCA1 & BRCA2 gene mutations, how they affect breast cancer risk and genetic testing considerations.

 Many people believe that having no one in the family with cancer means they have no cancer risk.
-However, only 15-20% occur in the setting of a family history and most are not related to family history.
+However, only 15-20% of all cancers occur in the setting of family history and most are not related to family history.

 We hear so much about family history that it makes people think any family history is a strike against you in terms of cancer risk.
-In reality, only 15-20% of cancers are related to a family history.
+In reality, only 15-20% of cancers are related to family history.